 Issues Related to Increased Violent Crime Incidents in Tampa

 The spike in violent crimes brings other issues to the forefront.

 The COVID-19 pandemic shut down Tampa’s courts except for emergency cases.
 The courts resumed using virtual proceedings, but there is a massive backlog of cases.
 This delay impedes an individual’s right to a speedy trial and other rights of the accused.

 The pandemic also limits the availability of drug treatment centers and other alternatives to jail or prison.
 Individuals arrested for drug crimes or those offenders with drug addictions might not receive the help they need.

 Tampa’s spike in violent crimes means that some individuals could be falsely accused or denied their right to a speedy trial.
 If you are facing violent crime charges, you deserve an aggressive legal advocate by your side.

-Brett Metcalf, Criminal Defense Attorney, P.A., is an experienced, dedicated Tampa violent crime lawyer.
+Metcalf Falls, Criminal Defense Attorneys, P.A., is an experienced, dedicated Tampa violent crime lawyer.
 A criminal conviction could mean prison and a permanent criminal record.
 Get a free initial case review using our contact form or calling 813-258-4800 today.